South India’s tax being diverted to North: Kerala FinMin calls for meeting of southern states

 Isaac's move comes just a few days after Karnataka Chief Minister, Siddaramaiah had tweeted, "We need to resist" to all chief ministers of southern states.

 The issue was however raked up first by Andhra Pradesh Chief Minister Chandrababu Naidu.
 He had said that there is nothing called Centre's or State's money.
-It is the taxpayers money.
+It is the taxpayers' money.
 Southern states contribute the maximum tax revenue to the Centre, but they are diverting the money to the development of North, he had also said.

 OneIndia News